An added resource for Christian parents who want to guide their children in the way of Christ

 Looking back, I get what she meant, though.
 It just came out wrong.
 What she meant was we’ll be worshipping God every day.
 But that doesn’t have to be like me sitting on a pew for the rest of eternity, singing from a hymnal with a bunch of songs that don’t resonate with me.

 On my daily commute to work, I often listen to Shekinah Glory Ministry.
-When I go biking along Lakeshore Drive, I’m often singing their songs and enjoying my time with God.
+When I go biking along Lakeshore Drive, I often sing their songs and enjoy my time with God.

 What I pictured and what my grandmother meant were two entirely different things.
 But I want to take it a step further.
 Heaven can have different focuses: Theocentric, Anthropocentric, and Cosmocentric (I made that word up).